Hattie Canty: Death and legacy

-Hattie Canty is known for her work fighting for a living wage as well as her advocacy for minority involvement in the labor movement and workforce advancement.
+Canty is known for her work fighting for a living wage as well as her advocacy for minority involvement in the labor movement and workforce advancement.
 She organized a diverse labor union of workers from 84 different countries.
-Canty made the observation that “coming from Alabama, this seemed like the civil rights struggle…the labor movement and the civil rights movement, you cannot separate the two of them."
+Canty made the observation that “coming from Alabama, this seemed like the civil rights struggle... the labor movement and the civil rights movement, you cannot separate the two of them."